Oct 202022

 Emilio Pujol (left) and Gustavo Sendis, 1965

 On his return to Guadalajara, Sendis brought back a heartfelt open letter from Pujol, dated 1965, to “Mexican guitarists”, and began to exhibit his paintings and give public guitar recitals.
 In 1967 he gave a guitar recital and exhibited about 20 abstract works (painted during his time in Europe) at the Sociedad de Amigos de la Guitarra de Guadalajara on Calle Francia in Colonia Moderna.
-Sendis’s first formal exhibition was at the Casa de la Cultura Jalisciense in Guadalajara in (1968).
+Sendis’s first formal exhibition in Guadalajara was at the Casa de la Cultura Jalisciense in 1968.

 Gustavo Sendis: Untitled.
 Credit: Galería Vértice.